AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 or verbal order.

-(2) It may be agreed that the guest makes a down payment.
+(2) It may be agreed that the guest shall pay a deposit.

 (3) The accommodation provider may also demand advance payment of the entire agreed remuneration.